Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Plan a sprint (see `Plan a sprint`_) is as simple as the release plan.
 User stories can be added using the right arrow from release backlog to sprint.
 Moreover, a red indicator is automatically displayed when the capacity of the sprint is exceeded.
+Splitting user stories in tasks is also possible directly from the sprint planning.
+Using the arrow next to story provides you a direct link to create a new task, but also lets you edit your story.

 .. figure:: ../images/screenshots/sc_agiledashboard_sprint_plan.png
    :align: center